aesoppopotamus/DownloadOrganizer/README.md

 # DownloadOrganizer
-A lightweight WinForms system tray application that automatically organizes your **Downloads** folder into categorized subfolders on demand.
+A lightweight WinForms system tray application that automatically organizes your `C:\Users\*username*\Downloads` folder into categorized subfolders on demand.

 ## Installation